dimazh2002/terminalBlack/README.md

 # terminalBlack
 It is Dima's first program.
-Please check it and give your feedback
+Please check it and give your feedback.

+Yours, Dima